queso-fuego/amateuros/README.md

 How to Build:
 -------------
-- Download & install bochs http://bochs.sourceforge.net/ or qemu https://www.qemu.org/download/ (or get either from your distros package manager)
+- Download & install bochs http://bochs.sourceforge.net/ or qemu https://www.qemu.org/download/ (or get either from your distro's package manager)
-- Download & install or ensure you have 'make' installed (bsd and gnu make should both work I think, though this is mainly tested with bsdmake)
+- Download & install make or ensure you have 'make' installed (bsd and gnu make should both work I think, though this is mainly tested with bsdmake)
 - Download & install fasm/flat assembler https://flatassembler.net/download.php
 - clone and cd to this repo's /build folder
 - Ensure you have the .bochsrc file (if using bochs) in /bin, and the makefile in /build